 |Copyright © 2008 - 2020 * Art In The Mountains * All Rights Reserved

-This is a studio workshop with live models.
+This is a studio Class Outline: This is a studio workshop with live models.
 Mary will demonstrate each morning and

 then offer support at individual easels for the remainder of the workshop day.
-We will have one bonus day of outdoor painting.
-Easels suggested.
+We will have one bonus half-day of

 All breakfasts will be included at the hotel breakfast room and eaten at your leisure.